xiv3r/esp32-automatic-timer-switch/README.md

 - WAN:`192.168.1.123`
 ° Global:`Enable Port Forwarding on your router to access anywhere`

-# ⚠️ Note
+# Note
-- Avoid connecting to a wrong open wifi network SSID to prevent hang issue.
+- Avoid connecting to a non-existed open wifi network SSID to prevent hang issue.
 Solution turn off wifi station mode.

 # Reset
 - Hold BOOT button for 5 seconds to factory reset